General usage information for Ventus

 ao_inverted = 1.0 - ao_texture

-).
-This is useful when the ambient occlusion texture specifies the amount of occlusion (increasing values lead to more occlusion) rather than amount of visible light (lower values lead to more occlusion).
+This is useful when the ambient occlusion texture specifies the amount of occlusion (increasing values lead to more occlusion) rather than amount of visible light (lower values lead to more occlusion).Ventus provides the capability to save and recall view state from the Workspace in an object called a View that will be shown in the Object Tree.

 There can be multiple views in a model, but at any given time, there is always one active view.
 A new model will always start with one default view that has no view state associated with it.
-State can be added to the view as described in the section Section 6.2.
+State can be added to the view as described in the section Viewpoints.

 Views are managed in the Object Tree.
 From there, they can be created, deleted, grouped, rearranged, etc.